medienbaecker/kirby-tiptap/README.md

 ```

 The command looks at the blueprint to collect the fields and converts their values to HTML using Kirby's `markdown()` method before transforming it to Tiptap's JSON format using the same logic as the field itself.
 After running the command you can change the field type in your blueprints to `tiptap`.

+## Upgrading to 1.3

+Two config options were removed in favor of the [Extension API](#extension-api):

+- `medienbaecker.tiptap.highlights` — regex-based highlights are now custom decorations, see `extension-examples/long-words`
+- `medienbaecker.tiptap.buttons` — custom buttons are registered via `window.kirbyTiptap.registry`, see `extension-examples/button-insert` and `extension-examples/two-columns`

+Both options are silently ignored if still present.

 ## Ideas for future improvements